awsdocs/amazon-ec2-user-guide/doc_source/share-amis-with-organizations-and-OUs.md

     --launch-permission "Remove=[{OrganizationArn=arn:aws:organizations::123456789012:organization/o-123example}]"
 ```

-**To stop sharing an AMI with all organizations, OUs, and AWS accounts**
+**To stop sharing an AMI with all organizations, OUs, and AWS accounts using the AWS CLI**
 The [reset\-image\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/reset-image-attribute.html) command removes all public and explicit launch permissions from the specified AMI\.
 Note that the owner of the AMI always has launch permissions and is therefore unaffected by this command\.

 ```